 Statewide Professional Associations

 Illinois Library Association (ILA)

-Membership is open to individuals and institutions, however, a personal membership is required for participation in forums and committees.
+Membership is open to individuals and institutions.
+A personal membership is required for participation in forums and committees.
 ILA hosts an annual conference and supports library advocacy.

 Illinois Association of College and Research Libraries (IACRL)

 IACRL is a forum of ILA and a personal ILA membership is required for membership in IACRL.
 There is no additional fee to join IACRL.
 IACRL offers a semi-annual conference, listserv, and newsletter.